alvin2723/ethereal/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Other Section

+Services and Testimonials Section

+## Animation to Notice

+There will be animation on every section except Footer

+## Theme Switcher for Dark and Light Mode

+This project default color is Dark Mode.
+To switch to light mode, you can click toogle Icon Button in the navbar